spokestack/spokestack.io/content/docs/React Native/cookbook.md

 )
 switch (intent) {
   case 'timer':
-    // the "start" intent can have slots named "duration" and "units" const duration = slots.duration?.value // 60
+    // the "timer" intent can have slots named "duration" and "units": "set a timer for {duration} {units}" const duration = slots.duration?.value // 60
     const units = slots.units?.value // "seconds"
     // start a timer for `duration` `units` (eg 60 seconds) and change the UI accordingly